miladmofidi/spring-shoestore_clean-architecture/README.md

 # Welcome to the Spring Shoe Store!

-> A demonstration app built for Spring I/O 2023 to present Clean Architecture principles in Spring
+> A demonstration app built for Spring I/O 2023 to present Clean Architecture principles in Spring, > The presentation link is [here](https://youtu.be/mbNzUkNjrnA?si=9siRXc-JEW7Khakr).

 ## Overview